webdriverio/webdriverio/website/docs/ComponentTesting.md

 })
 ```

+__Note:__ using render methods from Testing Library helps remove created components between the tests.
+If you don't use Testing Library ensure to attach your test components to a container that gets cleaned up between tests.

 ## Examples

 You can find various examples for testing components using popular component frameworks in our [example repository](https://github.com/webdriverio/component-testing-examples).